coalesceio/create-alter-node-types/README.md

 | **Group by All** | Toggle: True/False<br/>**True**: DISTINCT is invisible, data grouped by all columns<br/>**False**: DISTINCT is visible |
 | **Order By** | Toggle: True/False<br/>**True**: Sort column and sort order drop down are visible and are required to form order by clause. <br/>**False**: Sort options invisible |

+### Limitations of Create or Alter Table

+* Collation specifications cannot be altered.
+* Setting or unsetting an inline primary key changes the nullability of the column accordingly
+* New columns can only be added to the end of the column list
+* Columns cannot be renamed.
+If you attempt to rename a column, the column is dropped and a new column is added.WHen you rename a column in Coalesce mapping grid.Ensure to move the same to the end of column list in mapping grid.

 ### Create Or Alter Table Deployment